gliderwiki/gliderwiki/README.md

 # Hi there 👋, I'm code villains
 A Backend developer in Korea.
-I'm works at kakao as a development lead in the partner platform department.
+I'm works at kakao as a development lead.

 <h3></h3>